-All rebound and overspray material shall be removed from the work area as the work proceeds. -Rebound, overspray or waste material shall not be worked back into construction the shotcrete or salvaged and reused.
+All rebound and overspray material shall be removed as the work proceeds.
+Rebound, overspray or waste material shall not be worked back into the shotcrete or salvaged and re-used.

-The total required depth203.07.02.05 Curing
+203.07.02.05 Curing

 Shotcrete shall be moist cured for a minimum period of 4 Days.
 Curing for at least the first 24 hours of the curing period shall be by fog mist.